MakerLabsVan/Length_Calculator/README.md

 -------
 The purpose of this project is to provide an estimate of the total length of all visible vector lines in an SVG file.
 Those results will in turn be used to estimate the total machine time for 2D profiles.

-Input: SVG file, material, and membership status
+Input: material, SVG filepath, and membership status

 Output: length of each set of line colors in inches, jog length, cost, and time